inamiy/Harvest/README.md

 ## Using `Feedback` effect model as alternative

-Instead of using `EffectMapping` with fine-grained `EffectQueue` model, Harvest also supports `Feedback` system as described in the following libararies:
+Instead of using `EffectMapping` with fine-grained `EffectQueue` model, Harvest also supports `Feedback` system as described in the following libraries:

 - [NoTests/RxFeedback](https://github.com/NoTests/RxFeedback.swift)
 - [Babylonpartners/ReactiveFeedback](https://github.com/Babylonpartners/ReactiveFeedback)